Dorothy is a Master Gardener, former newspaper reporter, and the author of several books. Michael is a landscape/nature photographer in NM.

 - Plant the bulbs: Dig holes deep enough that will allow you to plant the bulbs with an inch of the bulb above the surface of the soil.
 Plant the bulbs about 8 to 12 inches apart and water well, soaking the soil so that it settles around the bulb.

-Once the plants have sprouted, you can begin watering more, but don't let the soil get soggy.
-The leaves of amaryllis plants will grow through the summer and disappear in the fall if the plants are dried off; otherwise, some of the foliage will remain.
+- Maintain care: The leaves of amaryllis plants will grow through the summer and disappear in the fall if the plants are dried off; otherwise, some of the foliage will remain.